Itgotworse26/Used_Cars_Fuel_Types/README.md

 ## Database
 We plan on cleaning the data and then adding it to create a SQL database.
 Our provisional ERD can be seen [here](https://lucid.app/lucidchart/db00eca8-f242-4314-a285-84b4344fc61f/edit?invitationId=inv_490fedc4-bb98-41f8-acfb-adc7dffec027).
+We also have a provisional schema with two tables; Car_Details and Other_Cars_Details with a car_id primary key, that we are planning to clean up and use.

 ## Machine Learning Model